tycobbb/react-native-training/a-project-setup/sections/good-housekeeping.md

 this directory contains all the native ios code, as well as the .xcodeproj and all the other ios artifacts you're familiar with.

-one notable difference is that react-native builds the ios project to `./ios/build`, so there's no need to go digging through dervied data. if you run into a problem with the module cache or otherwise stale native ios code, you'll want to wipe out this directory using `yarn ios:clean`
+one notable difference is that react-native builds the ios project to `./ios/build`, so there's no need to go digging through derived data. if you run into a problem with the module cache or otherwise stale native ios code, you'll want to wipe out this directory using `yarn ios:clean`

 #### `./android`